1955 RAF Shackleton aircraft disappearance

 The 1955 RAF Shackleton aircraft disappearance occurred on 11 January 1955, when two Shackleton aircraft of No. 42 Squadron, RAF, disappeared over the sea south west of the Irish coast.
-The main theory put forward and accepted in some circles is that the two aircraft crashed into each other after they launched within six minutes of each other, and were en-route to the same area.
+The main theory put forward and accepted in some circles is that the two aircraft crashed into each other after they launched within six minutes of each other, and were en route to the same area.
 Wreckage from one of the aircraft was found 11 years later, in a different location to their supposed accident point.
 At least one writer has commented on this being the worst of all the Shackleton losses.

 Background

 No. 42 sqn re-formed at RAF St Eval in 1952 with Shackleton MR1 reconnaissance aircraft.
-The squadron was part of Coastal Command, and its duty was to patrol to the south west of England, the southern part of the Irish Sea and the Atlantic Oceaan.
+The squadron was part of Coastal Command, and its duty was to patrol to the south west of England, the southern part of the Irish Sea and the Atlantic Ocean.
 The squadron was engaged on search and patrol duties for its assigned area, and upgraded to the Shackleton MR2 variant in June 1953.